ADAM DUSTAN

 • Showing an approach like this tends to make the other options appear stronger

-Live Experimentation & Learnings
+Live Experimentation & Outcome

 Based on the data, the decision was made to push the “Focused” option to 100%.

-The decrease in first payment default rates for the same plan type was an unexpected positive for the customer and the business
+The decrease in first payment default rates for the same plan type was an unexpected positive for the customer and the business.

 Hypotheses